 Francisco Gonzalez (2014 Computer Animation graduate) is responsible for this still life of blueberries on a spoon that is an example of a shading and lighting project.

 This clay sculpture of Frankenstein was made by Reilly Lohr (2008 Computer Animation graduate) while he was a student.
 After graduation, he later went on to become a texture painter for films such as Life of Pi, Red Dawn, and others.

 Brendan Burrows (2014 Computer Animation graduate) was responsible for the modeling, texturing, lighting, UV, and UDK for this piece titled “Train Car.”

-This church scene was a lighting, shading, and modeling piece by Coral Hobbs (2014 Computer Animation graduate).
+This modern kitchen scene is a shading and lighting project by Andrew Kennedy (2014 Computer Animation graduate).

-This screen shot of a match and flame was taken from the visual effects demo reel of Samuel Adorno (2013 Computer Animation graduate), see this and other scenes in action in the video below.
+These stills are from the compositing demo reel of Dakota Hitt (2014 Computer Animation graduate), see this set-up and others in the video below.